Bildtext får vara max två rader text. Hela texten ska högerjusteras om den bara ska innehålla fotobyline! Photo: B. Christensen/Azote

 FOOD, HEALTH AND ENVIRONMENT

-The EAT–Lancet Commission will investigate connections between diet, human health & the state of the planet
+- The EAT–Lancet Commission will investigate connections between diet, human health and the state of the planet

 Out of five billion adults worldwide, nearly two billion are obese.
 Obesity rates are rising in nearly every country in the world and one in three people on Earth suffer from some form of malnutrition.
 Moreover, overconsumption of unhealthy food is increasingly coming at the expense of the resilience of the planet.
 This resilience – related to the oceans, atmosphere, ice sheets, land and freshwater – supports a population of 7,3 billion people and the economy.